 The 20 Year Vacuum

 Miele vacuums are designed and tested to last 20 years of residential use, which according to them means 45 minutes at the highest motor setting once per week.
 That works out to 1000 operating hours.
-Roughly, that’s probably vacuuming your home once or twice a week, depending on size.
+That’s probably vacuuming your home once or twice a week, depending on size.

 Having a cleaner head that works exceptionally well on all types of flooring is a lofty goal.
 Miele has a variety of cleaning heads for its canister vacuums, some do offer great versatility, but others do their specific purpose really well.